gem/oq-engine/doc/installing/development.md

 ## Uninstall the OpenQuake Engine

-To uninstall the OpenQuake development make sure that its environment is not loaded typing `deactivate` and the remove the folder where it has been installed: `rm -Rf openquake`.
+To uninstall the OpenQuake development make sure that its environment is not loaded, typing `deactivate`, and then remove the folder where it has been installed: `rm -Rf openquake`.

 ***